Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: Introduction

 We believe the answer is: No. Especially for heterogeneous networks, the requirement of EXS can be quite restrictive.
 E.g., suppose that an agent is incapable of achieving a desired objective.
-If EXS is forced then all agents will have to synchronize to a common trajectory differing from the objective.
+If EXS is forced then all agents will have to synchronize to a common trajectory necessarily differing from the objective, cf. \cite{WielandSepulchreAllgoewer2011}.
 Motivated by biological considerations, it sounds more natural to us that such ``weak'' individuals try to follow the objective as best as they can instead of dictating all other agents to fail to do so.
 Moreover, it is easy to think of situations when agents have to consider additional requirements.
 E.g., saving energy in order to be able to participate in the network for a given time period.
 From this practical point of view, a synchronization within defined acceptable bounds seems more reasonable.
 Then the key question is: How can this new degree of freedom be used for an optimized performance of each agent without increasing the complexity of the control structure?

 In the literature, however, little has been done so far and many results are similar to EXS at heart.
-E.g., an $\mathcal H_\infty$-Norm ``almost synchronization'' was presented in \cite{Peymani2014} where EXS is assumed in absence of disturbances.
-Or, ``practical synchronization'' was introduced in \cite{Montenbruck2015} which requires that arbitrarily small bounds on the synchr. error are implementable.
+E.g., an $\mathcal H_\infty$-Norm ``almost synchronization'' is presented in \cite{Peymani2014} where EXS is assumed in absence of disturbances.
+Or, ``practical synchronization'' is introduced in \cite{Montenbruck2015} which requires that arbitrarily small bounds on synchronization errors are implementable.
 The same is true for ``funnel synchronization'' \cite{Shim2015}.
 Altogether, it is not covered how weakening the requirement of EXS can be exploited to the benefit of the agents.

 In this context, we propose a linear-quadratic tracking (LQT) approach for \textit{optimal stationary synchronization} (OSS) of heterogeneous agents.
 It relies on recent results in infinite-time LQT \cite{Bernhard2017b}.
 For the first time, to the best of our knowledge, we will present a local, time-invariant optimal control with respect to quadratic cost